-How Antisemitism Led Me to Art
+How Antisemitism Led me to Art

-Hi, welcome!
-My name is Alex Woz, I'm 24 years old, and live in southern California.
-I've been creating art since before I can even remember- as the child of an immigrant mother who had to shelve her dreams of becoming an esteemed artist and fashion designer, I was wholesomely encouraged by her to study art and become completely immersed in the practice.
+Hi, my name is Alex Woz, I'm 24 years old, and live in southern California.
+I've been creating art since before I can even remember- as the child of an immigrant parents from South America- namely my mother, who had to shelve her dreams of becoming an esteemed artist and fashion designer, I was wholesomely encouraged by her to study art and become completely immersed in the practice.

 It wasn't until I got older that I started to experience antisemitism- not only through lone incidents of vulgarity, but alarmingly from people I had considered friends for years.
 Growing up in one of the most antisemitic cities in the west coast, I was subject to daily abuse and ridicule from my classmates, accompanied by a deep and expansive nazi-punk culture endorsed by those around me.
 In fact, 4 of the 9 kids I had invited to my barmitzvah at age 13 turned out to be neo-nazi skinheads only 5 years later.
 I would ultimately find refuge in laughing through the jokes, as I unknowingly absorbed the abuse and ingrained it into how i saw myself and my community.